Have you ever thought about seeing a counsellor or psychotherapist, but weren’t sure what to expect?

 Making the decision to ask for help can be the hardest part of seeing a therapist.

 You may feel reluctant at first to be sharing personal issues, and it may take time to build rapport and feel comfortable in this situation.
 Rest assured, your therapist has probably worked through similar issues.
-In fact, it is a requirement of membership of professional associations such as PACFA that your counsellor continues to work on their own personal issues, through ongoing support and supervision.
+In fact, it is a requirement of membership of professional associations such as PACFA that your counsellor continues to work on their own personal issues, through ongoing training and supervision.

 Making that First Call